loki4j/loki-logback-appender/docs/docus/docs/jsonlayout.md

 sidebar_label: JSON Message Layout
 ---

+## When to use JSON message layout

+JSON is not Loki's native format for logs.
+Producing and parsing log lines in JSON format imposes significant performance penalties comparing to the plain text layout.
+JSON is harder to read for humans as well.

+Having that said, Loki4j's JSON message layout probably has no alternatives if you:

+- can not specify what exact keys to extract from MDC or KV;
+- need nested structures in your metadata;
+- have to export your log messages from Loki to another tool that requires JSON.

+If you are not dealing with something from the list above or similar, we recommend you to take a look at other ways for attaching metadata to log records: [labels](labels.md) and [structured metadata](metadata.md).
+Both of them work perfectly with plain text layout.

+Now, if you are still sure JSON layout is the right option for you, please proceed to the next section.

 ## Enabling the JSON layout

 You can enable JSON layout for log messages by specifying a corresponding `class` attribute for a `message` section: